Discovering the Difference Between VR, MR and AR

 What is Virtual Reality (VR)

-Using CGI graphics and special headsets, consumers can be transported into different worlds.
+Using CGI graphics and special headsets, consumers dive into different worlds.
 Or, they can tour a house with their real estate agent present.
 VR is also entering the retail world.
 Buy+ is experimenting with VR as a means of enhancing the shopping experience.
 Ikea and even Lowe’s have been dabbling with incorporating VR into their consumer experience as well.

 And it is catching on.
 A week after its debut, Buy+ had seen 8 million users engage with the platform.
-While the novelty may seem like the driving factor, the convenience of the VR shopping experience can’t be overlooked.
+While the novelty may seem like the driving factor, you shouldn’t overlook the convenience of the VR shopping.

 What is Augmented Reality (AR)